-The findings of the bacteria samples are presented in Table 4-13 and found that much of the bacteria was typed to the presence of feral pigs and not to the presence of humans or dogs.
-This finding along with anecdotal reports of a large herd of feral pigs in the vicinity warrant further investigation into the extent of pig-related bacteria impacts in this stretch of the Santa Ana River.
-Further study of the presence of pig DNA was approved for the 2022-2023 monitoring program along a slightly larger stretch of river than sampled in the Phase 1A of the Homeless Encampment Study; proposed sampling locations are shown in Figure 4-45.
+The findings of the bacteria samples are presented in Table 4-14 and found that much of the bacteria was typed to the presence of feral pigs and not to the presence of humans or dogs (see the full report for more details at https://sawpa.org/wp-content/uploads/2022/06/Final-Dry-Weather-Homeless-Encampment-Rpt.zip).
+Additional data collection is recommended within the SAR as well as Mill-Cucamonga Creek to assess whether a correlation between the Pig2Bac DNA marker (measured as gene copies per 100mL) and general E. coli concentration exists; which would present a strong case that defecation by feral pigs within the large riparian corridor causes the impairment of recreational water quality standards.
+Given that feral pigs are an uncontrollable wildlife source, such a finding could make attainment of REC1 WQOs through implementation of the CBRP or any future MS4 watershed plan, technically infeasible.
+Further study of the presence of pig DNA is planned for the 2022-2023 monitoring program along a slightly larger stretch of river than sampled in the Phase 1A of the Homeless Encampment Study; proposed sampling locations are shown in Figure 4-45.